 The author mentioned a control panel and some options in v1.0.
 However, as yet there are no options.
 Actually, you don’t need any options.
 Just install and activate the plugin.
 Then, you are off to happier subscribers and better indexing!
 See the feed for this site as an example.

 Update (June 16th): The plugin author’s site has errors preventing you from downloading the plugin.
-Until the site is repair, I have put a copy here.
+Until the site is repaired, I have put a copy here.

 Update (June 18th): The author’s site is now repaired.
 See his comment below.